SandyWyper/myShop/README.md

 If you go to `function fetchThisItem` you will see that there's a call to the shopify api and `displayThisItem()` is run on success.
 After that it goes a bit weird.
 The console.log of the result doesn't expand in the console window, but i can still access it to get info.
 See the console log for price.
 But i can't getElementById() on ths new page....

 Tried to make the changing of the page asycronous but not sure it has made any difference.

+to get this on your machine:
+* clone this repo
+* npm install (should grab all dependencies needed)
+* npm run start:dev (should start a dev server)